CrunchyData/postgres-operator/docs/content/tutorial/customize-cluster.md

 If your Postgres configuration settings are not present, you may need to check a few things.
 First, ensure that you are using the syntax that Postgres expects.
 You can see this in the [Postgres configuration documentation](https://www.postgresql.org/docs/current/runtime-config.html).

 Some settings, such as `shared_buffers`, require for Postgres to restart.
-You may need to ensure that Postgres succesfully executed this restart.
-If it did not, you can restart Postgres manually by executing into a Postgres instance and running `patronictl restart --force <clusterName>-ha`
+Patroni only performs a reload when parameter changes are identified.
+Therefore, for parameters that require a restart, the restart can be performed manually by  executing into a Postgres instance and running `patronictl restart --force <clusterName>-ha`

 ## Next Steps